 UX is a different story.
 Claude can generate a checkout flow.
 It can't tell you that this exact pattern killed B2B conversion the last two times you tested it.
 It can build an onboarding sequence.
 It doesn't know that your users drop off at step three because the value prop isn't clear until step five.
 It can lay out a dashboard.
 It has no idea that the metric your PM stuck in the top left is the one nobody looks at, and the one buried in a tab is the reason customers renew.

 UX lives in decisions that come from watching real people use real products.
-Which screen do you show first and why.
+Which screen you show first and why.
 Where the friction should be on purpose.
 When to break a flow into two steps and when to collapse it into one.
 What "simple" means for this specific audience.
 Claude Design doesn't have access to any of that.
-Because it hasn't sat through the user interviews, the support tickets, the analytics reviews, the three failed versions that came before.
+It hasn't sat through the user interviews, the support tickets, the analytics reviews, the three failed versions that came before.

-Lenet posted a perfect example of this on LinkedIn -> a Claude Design screen that looks polished.
+Lenet posted a perfect example of this on LinkedIn: a Claude Design screen that looks polished.
 Until you notice the toggle and the card are both tappable, doing different things.
 The kind of conflict a designer catches in two seconds because they've watched users hesitate on screens like this before.
 AI generated something that passed the eye test.
 It took a human to see the interaction problem.

 What this means if you're a founder